 - Technical Pacifist: She isn't as confrontational as the other Angry Birds, but she still fights the pigs when they try to steal the eggs.

 - In The Movie, she's an anger management therapist.

 - Throw Down A Weaponized Offspring: Bonus points for Stuff Blowing Up with the dropped egg.

-- Black Sheep: He has been included in a few T-shirts and such, and has yet to appear in Angry Birds Toons.
+- Demoted to Extra: He has had the least appearances out of all the birds (i.e. being included in a few T-shirts and such, and not appearing at all in Angry Birds Toons).

 - In the one trailer he has shown up in, he's portrayed as one in-universe, when he accidentally bumps into the slingshot, knocks a bird of course, and sheepishly tries to apologize to Red.

 - Lightning Bruiser: He travels faster if the direction of his flight path gets reversed.

 - Pokémon Speak: In older versions of the original game, if you listen closely enough, he will say "Angrrry....
 Birrrd!" when fired from the slingshot.

 Voiced by: Heljä Heikkinen (Angry Birds Toons), Sean Penn (The Angry Birds Movie), Nolan North (The Angry Birds Movie 2)